-To date, we have chosen to retain, rather than license, all rights to some of our lead products, such as CDX-011 and our APC Targeting Technology programs.
-We also may chose to retain, rather than license to another third party, all rights to the Rindopepimut product.
-If we proceed with this strategy, we will have full responsibility for commercialization of these products if and when they are approved for sale.
+Our current plan is to retain, rather than license to a third party, all rights to rindopepimut in North America (and to explore partnership opportunities to commercialize rindopepimut outside of North America) and our APC Targeting Technology programs.
+As a result, we will have full responsibility for commercialization of these products if and when they are approved for sale.
 We currently lack the marketing, sales and distribution capabilities that we will need to carry out this strategy.
 To market any of our products directly, we must develop a substantial marketing and sales force with technical expertise and a supporting distribution capability.
 We have little expertise in this area, and we may not succeed.
 We may find it necessary to enter into strategic partnerships on uncertain but potentially unfavorable terms to sell, market and distribute our products when they are approved for sale.